Jingzhao-Liu/Probabilistic-Markov-Chains-Modelling-Quarter/README.md

 This is the code of generally useing Probabilistic Markov Chain modelling (quarter version) The model simulates a quarter of device of specific size due to the symetric of PCSEL.

-Reference 1: (where this code be lead to, do not have yet will update when this code going to public)./n Reference 2: http://dx.doi.org/10.1117/12.2649077 (not yet activated)
+Reference 1: (where this code be lead to, do not have yet will update when this code going to public).

+Reference 2: http://dx.doi.org/10.1117/12.2649077 (not yet activated)

 If citing this work, please use the following references(reference 1):